Reporting to University police and/or local police is an option at any time following

 Del Mar, Encinitas, Fallbrook, Imperial Beach, Lemon Grove, Poway, San Marcos, Santee, Solana Beach, Valley Center, Vista, 4S Ranch

 You may also choose to obtain a protective or restraining order (such as a domestic violence restraining order, a stalking or harassment protective order or a civil harassment restraining order).
 Restraining orders must be obtained from a court in the jurisdiction where the incident occurred.
-Your campus Title IX Coordinator or Sexual Violence Advocate can offer assistance with obtaining a protective or restraining order.
+Your campus Sexual Violence Advocate can offer assistance with obtaining a protective or restraining order.